MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 * [Web Periodic Background Synchronization](https://wicg.github.io/periodic-background-sync/) - draft specification.
 * [Web Periodic Background Synchronization API](https://developer.mozilla.org/docs/Web/API/Web_Periodic_Background_Synchronization_API).

-### Demo PWA
+### Demo app

 [DevTools Tips](https://devtoolstips.org/) is a PWA that uses the Periodic Background Sync API.
-It fetches new developer tools tips daily and stores them in cache, so that users can access them next time they open the app, whether they are online or not.
+The [DevTools Tips] PWA fetches new developer tools tips daily and stores them in cache, so that users can access them next time they open the app, whether they are online or not.

 :::image type="content" source="../media/devtools-tips-demo.png" alt-text="The DevTools Tips app.":::